Home / Metros / Providence

 Providence-Warwick, RI-MA

-Cost-of-living indicators for Providence-Warwick, RI-MA, compiled from Bureau of Economic Analysis Regional Price Parities (2024 data year).
-Categories include All Items, Goods, Services, and Rents.
+Cost-of-living indicators for Providence-Warwick, RI-MA, from Bureau of Economic Analysis Regional Price Parities — overall, goods, services, and rents vs the U.S. average of 100.

 What the Numbers Mean for Providence